EdgeFirstAI/documentation/docs/models/fusion/validation.md

 # Validating Fusion Models

 This page will provide a walk-through validating the performance of Fusion models that have been trained in EdgeFirst Studio, through the [QuickStart Guide](../../index.md) or [Training Fusion](training.md).
 This page will focus only on the validation of Fusion models.
+For instructions on how to validate Vision models, please see [Validating Modelpack](../modelpack/validation.md).

 <div style="text-align: center;">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/oKh4k0CCLmU" title="Fusion Validation Workflow" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-!!! note
 Checkout our video tutorial above as part of the [EdgeFirst Studio Series](https://youtube.com/playlist?list=PLtgoOooyxY45Kl6pztdm4una-tHUjuIXz&si=DAmpo-gTvaSNktjw) to showcase the steps for running Fusion validation in EdgeFirst Studio.
 Otherwise, follow the steps below with section specific timestamps of the video.

 ## Select the Validator Tool